thelovelab/comp-bio-setup/quantify.md

 #SBATCH --time=1440
 #SBATCH --mem=1000

-module load python/3.6.6
+module load python
-snakemake -j 4 --latency-wait 30 --cluster "sbatch --mem=10000 -N 1 -n 8"
+snakemake -j 4 --latency-wait 30 --cluster "sbatch --mem=10000 -N 1 -n 12"
 ```

 The `-j 4` indicates to run 4 jobs at a time, each one with 10 Gb, and
-with 8 threads for each job each.
+with 12 threads for each job each.

 # Index job